- Published on

 I'd implemented this web app using Angular last year, but now that I'm all-in on React, I decided to rewrite it in React.

-If you're interested in exploring the implementation details, check out the code on github.
+If you're interested in exploring the implementation details, check out the code on github or the detailed docs of deepwiki.